 Pregnancy Diary Week 34: How Is Your Baby Growing?

 Your unborn baby measures about 45cm at 34 weeks pregnant and could be lying head down preparing for birth.
 Your child will be making a lot of tiny movements however, you won’t notice as many big ones – there’s is just too little room for somersaults any more.

 The central nervous system is developing and her lungs are progressing as well.

 If you gave birth in the next few days, your baby would be able to digest food on their own as the digestive enzymes are working at this current time.

 Your baby’s memory is able to discern familiar sounds so it is necessary for you and your partner to continue talking to your baby.
 If you’ve been concerned about early labour, you’ll be glad to know that babies born between pregnancy week 34 and 37, in the absence of other health problems, typically do well.

-You may observe swollen ankles and feet, particularly at the end of the day this is to be expected.
-However, if your have have puffiness in your face and hands talk to your doctor or midwife this could be a precursor of pre-eclampsia.
+You may observe swollen ankles and feet, particularly at the end of the day, this is to be expected.
+However, if you have puffiness in your face and hands talk to your doctor or midwife this could be a precursor of pre-eclampsia.

 A clear white vaginal discharge at 34 weeks is normal.
 If however, it grows yellowish or thicker, it’s imperative to inform your midwife or doctor as this could be a sign of thrush.